VegFest/act.vegfest.org/43-new-vegan-products-at-walmart-and-target/index.md

 base-url: https://act.vegfest.org/43-new-vegan-products-at-walmart-and-target/
 shareimg: "/assets/img/43-new-vegan-products-at-walmart-and-target/43-products-social-media-share.jpg"
 topheading: "BREAKING: Walmart & Target rolling out 43 new vegan products.
 Find out if they are in your area"
 subheading: "In the next few weeks both Walmart and Target are rolling out 43 new vegan products from Hampton Creek at stores across the country.
-Vegan brownies, muffins, salad dressing, cookies, pancake mix and scramble may be coming to a Walmart or Target near you"
+Vegan brownies, muffins, salad dressing, cookies, pancake mix and scramble may be coming to a Walmart or Target near you."
 calltoaction:
   heading: "Are these available in my area?"
   description: "The new vegan brownie mix, cookies, muffins, pancake mix and more are rolling out at Walmart & Target beginning March 19"